tomszwarcer/PyBoltz/README.md

 ### Requirements

-- This has only been reliably achieved/tested on Python 3.9.18, which is the version installed on Mercury and the Linux PCs.
+- This has only been reliably achieved/tested on Python 3.9.18.
 - Requires `numpy 1.22.0`, `Cython 0.29.37` `setuptools` and `build`.
 The first three should be handled automatically by the installation process, but you should install them separately anyway as they are installed in a virtual environment which is only used in the installation process.

 ### Procedure